-To analyse the effect of temperature on the productivity of forest stands, we apply the "forest factory" model approach (Bohn and Huth, 2017).
-The forest factory generates 370,170 different forest stands (see section 2.1) and allows the estimation of above ground wood production (AWP) under various climate time series (see section 2.2).
-The 320 scenarios differ in mean annual temperature (MAT) and annual temperature amplitude (Q95).
-Finally, we calculate the forest stand-specific sensitivity of productivity against temperature change (SI{MAT} and SI{Q95}) as the relative change of wood production per temperature change of 1 °C (see section 2.2).
-To relate these sensitivities to forest structure and species composition, we characterize every forest stand with five properties (see section 2.4).
-We analyse the influence of the five forest properties on temperature sensitivity using boosted regression trees (see section 2.5).
-Finally, we analyse which combination of forest properties results in the highest sensitivity values for different successional stages (see section 2.6).
+To analyse the effect of temperature on the productivity of forest stands, we applied the "forest factory" model approach (Bohn and Huth, 2017).
+The forest factory generated 370,170 different forest stands (see section 2.1) and allowed the estimation of aboveground wood production (AWP) under various climate time series (see section 2.2).
+The 320 scenarios differed in mean annual temperature and annual temperature amplitude.
+Finally, we calculated the forest stand-specific sensitivity of productivity to temperature change as the relative change of wood production per temperature change of 1 °C (see section 2.2).
+To relate these sensitivities to forest structure and species composition, we characterised every forest stand with five properties (see section 2.4).
+We analysed the influence of the five forest properties on temperature sensitivity using boosted regression trees (see section 2.5).
+Finally, we analysed which combination of forest properties resulted in the highest sensitivity values for different successional stages (see section 2.6).